Note: This museum is now closed. However, as we love unusual places and things, we’ll leave this up as a memory of what once existed.

 For more information about how to get around Bucharest, see Wikitravel.

 These are some of the best Bucharest accommodation options:

 1) Book a place to your stay while you’re in Bucharest:

 2) I stayed at this cute studio apartment near Bucharest’s Old Town.
 Despite being a studio, the apartment is spread over two floors.
-The best feature is the bathroom where there’s a jacuzzi with mood lighting (which I thoroughly enjoyed).
+The best feature is the bathroom with a jacuzzi with mood lighting (which I thoroughly enjoyed).
 The hosts also couldn’t have been nicer, even recommending a nearby pub to eat at on my first night there.